tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What serverless service can you use to publish APIs for users or other services to use?
 A: Use Amazon API Gateway

+- Q: Which AWS services form the app-facing services of the AWS serverless infrastructure?
+(Select TWO.)
+A: Amazon API Gateway and AWS Lambda

+- Q: What is AWS CodeCommit?
+A: AWS CodeCommit is a source Control service that is highly secure, scalable and managed.

 ## Networking

 - Q: What is a VPC?
 A: A VPC is a virtual private network dedicated to my account.
 It's like a network within a data center.